 Harbiye Open Air Theater, where the most famous Turkish artists perform, is in the heart of the city.
 It’s such a joy to listen to Turkish pop stars like Sertab Erener or Tarkan on a warm summer night and going to Istiklal Avenue after the concert.

 You can climb up Galata Tower and view Istanbul in 360 degrees.
-The Tower enables its visitors to view the seven hills of the Old City, Beyoglu neighborhood, and the Bosphorus.
+The Tower enables its visitors to view the seven hills of the Old City as well as the Beyoglu district, and the Bosphorus.
 If you climb up the tower when the sunshine is not too bright, you can take amazing photos.

-Moreover, the square known as Kuledibi has become more active thanks to the recently opened cafes.
+Moreover, in the square surrounding Galata Tower, wonderful cafes have been opened in recent years.
 It’s one of the most enjoyable activities to spend time around Galata Tower and explore the back streets in Istanbul.

 Istiklal Avenue is a place where people of every age meet and spend time together.
 In spite of the recent controversial environmental planning in the area, Istiklal Avenue is still an important center for tourists.

 Cukurcuma is one of the unique neighborhoods in Beyoglu.
-This neighborhood also houses Masumiyet Museum on which world famous novelist Orhan Pamuk’s novel is based.
+This neighborhood also houses Museum of Innocence on which world famous novelist Orhan Pamuk’s book is based.
 Cukurcuma is famous for its antique shops.

 It’s great fun to visit the antique shops that are lined on Cukurcuma Street and do shopping.
 And if you are into photography, you will definitely take great shots in this neighborhood.

 Cukurcuma and the neighboring Cihangir are two of the best places to take a walk in Istanbul.
 Moreover, you can end your day on Cezayir Street (full of bars and cafés) to get rest by entertaining yourself.

-There are important historical structures in the city that was built in Roman architecture for more than 1000 years.
-Even though most of the Byzantine era structures were demolished during the Sack of Constantinople (By Latins) in 1204, it’s still possible to visit the places like Chora Church, Church of Sergius and Bacchus, Pammakaristos Church and Monastery of the Christ Pantocrator today.
+Even though some of the Byzantine era structures were demolished during the Sack of Constantinople (4th Crusade) in 1204, it’s still possible to visit the places like Chora Church, Church of Sergius and Bacchus, Pammakaristos Church and Monastery of the Christ Pantocrator today.

-You can follow the trace of the Byzantine Empire in neighborhoods like Sultanahmet, Fener-Balat, and Vefa-Zeyrek and take some great photos.
+You can follow the trace of the Byzantine Empire in neighborhoods like Sultanahmet, Vefa, Zeyrek, Fener, Balat and take some great photos.
 You may also check Byzantine Monuments in Istanbul blog post for more information.

 We can say the mosques in Istanbul are divided into two in terms of their architectural style.
-The first group is the ones what Mimar Sinan called as “Classical Ottoman Architecture” built during the rise of the Ottoman Empire.
+The mosques in the first group are the “Classical Ottoman Architecture” built during the rise of the Ottoman Empire.
 The ones built in the late Ottoman period are the mosques with Baroque and Neo Classical styles, which we call “Modern Architecture”.

 Classical Ottoman Mosques

-We see mostly the examples of the classical period architecture in the Istanbul Historic Peninsula such as Blue Mosque, Suleymaniye Mosque, Prince Mosque, Fatih Mosque.
-These mosques were built by the sultans of the Ottoman Empire and they reflect the “classical period when the empire was at its peak point.
+We see mostly the examples of the Classical Ottoman mosques in the Old City of Istanbul.
+Some of these mosques are Blue Mosque, Suleymaniye Mosque, Sehzade Mosque and Fatih Mosque.
+These imperial mosques were built by the Sultans of the Ottoman Empire during 15th, 16th and 17th centuries.

 Modern Ottoman Mosques

-On the other hand, the Ottoman Empire began to be influenced by the architecture movements in the world as of 18th century.
-The marks of this architectural movement can be seen on the mosques that are lined up one after another in the Bosphorus.
-Some of the examples of such mosques are Nusretiye Mosque, Ortakoy Mosque, Dolmabahce Mosque, and Beylerbeyi Mosque.
+On the other hand, the Ottoman Empire began to be influenced by the architectural movements in the world as of 18th century.
+The marks of this era can be seen on the mosques that are lined up along the Bosphorus.
+Some of these Modern Ottoman mosques are Nusretiye Mosque, Ortakoy Mosque, Dolmabahce Mosque, and Beylerbeyi Mosque.

 Of course, neither of these two architectural styles are superior to the other.
-Both of these styles still carry the marks of a culture that reigned for 500 years in Istanbul.
+Both of these styles still carry the marks of a culture that reigned in Istanbul for 500 years.
 While the Classical Architecture is characterized by a low-key, simple and big-sized structures, the Modern Architecture style puts emphasis on elaborate decoration arts.

-Going on a Ferry Ride to the Prince’s Islands
+17. Taking a Ferry Ride to the Prince Islands

 Buyukada (The Largest Island)

 If you visit Buyukada, you can rent a bicycle and ride it on the historical streets of the island.
-Additionally, it’s a must do thing to visit The Church of St. George on the highest point of the island.
+Additionally, it’s a must do thing to visit The Church of St. George (Aya Yorgi Kilisesi) on the highest point of the island.

 Burgazada (Cozy Place for Eating-Drinking)

 Burgazada, on the other hand, is famous for Sait Faik Abasiyanik Museum.
-(Sait Faik Abasiyanik is a famous Turkish poet) Moreover, Burgazada is a heaven-like place if you like a quiet and cozy atmosphere.
+(Sait Faik was a famous Turkish poet) Moreover, Burgazada is a heaven-like place if you like a quiet and cozy atmosphere.
 You can also enjoy one of the cafes on the island during your visit.

 In Nisantasi you can visit the boutiques of the most important fashion designers in Turkey and follow the fashion closely.
-Moreover, Nisantasi is one of the best places for breakfast or coffee in Istanbul.
+Moreover, Nisantasi is one of the best places for unique coffee shops in Istanbul.

 Thousands of sports lovers take part in Eurasia Marathon every year.
 This day is the only day when the Bosphorus Bridge that connects Europe to Asia is closed to traffic.
 In Eurasia Marathon, the participants cross from one continent to the other by running.

 In addition to the locals of Istanbul, foreign athletes and tourists show interest in the event too.
-I recommend this marathon to everyone whether young or old and include this activity in the list of best things to do in Istanbul.
+I recommend this marathon to everyone whether young or old.
+Participating in the Eurasia Marathon is among the free things to do in Istanbul.

 A really fun activity is organized at Sultanahmet, the heart of the Old City, every year.
-The activity organized at Ahirkapi, the city’s gate that opens to the Marmara Sea, is to celebrate the coming of spring.
+The activity organized at Ahirkapi, the Old City’s gate that opens to the Marmara Sea, is to celebrate the coming of spring.

 Kumkapi is one of the best places to eat fish in Istanbul.
 While you enjoy your meal, you can listen to street musicians and enjoy your evening in a beautiful atmosphere.

-Best Things to do in Istanbul Blog Article by Serhat Engul
+Best Things to Do in Istanbul in 2024 by Serhat Engul